top of page

 Apparently, there's a word for that.

-Akrasia is an ancient Greek word that means, "a lack of self-control or the state of acting against one's better judgment."
+Akrasia is an ancient Greek word meaning, "a lack of self-control or the state of acting against one's better judgment."

-But just imagine what we might collectively achieve if we were all a little bit less akractic.
+But imagine what we might collectively achieve if we were all a little less akractic.

 Knowing the theory is good, but putting it to work is better.

 P.S.
-Hat-tip to David Perell, whom introduced me to this term via his tweet.
+Hat-tip to David Perell, who introduced me to this term via his tweet.

 If you liked this post, don't miss the next one: get dpThoughts delivered to your inbox up to three times each week.